-- 1. Each resident must meet minimum standards to complete certain tasks in order to remain in the program.
-The following standards and skills must be met by applicable deadlines: - a.
-Kentucky Licensure received no later than October 15th.
-If the resident does not obtain licensure within the designated time, the resident will be dismissed from the program. - b.
-Completion of hospital and departmental orientation checklist (excluding rotation specific tasks) by 90 days from start date.
+- A. Mandatory standards: Each resident must meet minimum standards to complete certain tasks in order to remain in the program.
+The following standards and skills must be met by applicable deadlines: - 1.
+Kentucky Licensure received no later than October 15.
+If the resident does not obtain licensure within the designated time, the resident may be dismissed from the program. - 2.
+Completion of hospital and departmental orientation checklist (excluding rotation specific tasks) by 90 days from start date. - B. Disciplinary Action: Disciplinary action will be initiated if a resident: - a.
+Does not follow policies and procedures of the EMRMC Department of Pharmacy Services, or Residency Program - b.
+Does not present him/herself in a professional manner - c.
+Does not make satisfactory progress on any of the residency goals or objectives - d.
+Does not make adequate progress towards the completion of residency requirements (e.g. residency project, rotation requirements, longitudinal activities service requirements, etc.) - e.
+Does not comply with Attendance Policy

-B. Unsatisfactory Advancement: